 - Thrombosis or thrombophlebitis

-In the case that only pneumatic pressotherapy boots are used, there are no risks for the baby or the mother, in fact, it will be a great ally to reduce symptoms of fatigue, circulation, and swelling of legs, ankles, etc.
+In the case that only pneumatic compression therapy boots are used, there are no risks for the baby or the mother; in fact, it will be a great ally to reduce symptoms of fatigue, circulation issues, and swelling in legs, ankles, etc.

-We suggest you read our pressotherapy contraindications guide for more extensive and complete information.
-However, medical consultation before using pressotherapy is always advisable.
+We suggest you read our compression therapy contraindications guide for more extensive and complete information.
+However, consulting a doctor before using compression therapy is always advisable.

-Another major question our team receives concerns the use of pressotherapy after childbirth.
+Another major question our team receives concerns the use of compression therapy after childbirth.

-Without a doubt, the use of pressotherapy treatment postpartum will help recover the silhouette, improve the appearance of the skin by preventing the formation of stretch marks, sagging in arms or legs, or the formation of cellulite on thighs and buttocks.
+Without a doubt, the use of compression therapy treatment postpartum will help recover your figure, improve skin appearance by preventing stretch marks, sagging in arms or legs, or the formation of cellulite on thighs and buttocks.

-In conclusion, we can say that it is true that pressotherapy can help improve our circulation during pregnancy and aid in the elimination of fluids among many other benefits that will continue and increase even postpartum.
+In conclusion, we can say that it is true that compression therapy can help improve our circulation during pregnancy and aid in fluid elimination among many other benefits that will continue and increase even postpartum.

-Thanks to SIZEN pressotherapy and the adaptation of habits, diets, and training, you can relieve the feeling of fatigue during pregnancy and reduce the consequences of changes in circulation and fluid retention after childbirth, improving your physical shape and, ultimately, your health.
+Thanks to SIZEN Compression Therapy and the adaptation of habits, diets, and training, you can relieve the feeling of fatigue during pregnancy and reduce the effects of circulation changes and fluid retention after childbirth, improving your physical condition and, ultimately, your health.

 - Engage in some physical activity throughout pregnancy to maintain muscle tone and reactive circulation.
 Long walks, swimming, yoga, pilates…